BigBeill/Food-Recipe-Sharing-Platform/README.md

 Type:
    GET - returns a list of all food groups inside postgres

-Expects 0 arguments in params
+Expects 0 arguments in query

 Method 'GET' description:
    - Gathers a list of all food groups inside the postgres database